harry-honours-2025/harry-thesis-software/README.md

 > You may need to use `python3` and `pip3` instead of `python` and `pip`,
 > depending on your system.

-To install Roulingo into a virtual environment:
+To install Roulingo into a virtual environment, and avoid modifying your system-wide Python installation:

 ```console
 $ python -m venv .venv